 Step 6: Don’t Compare

 I strongly urge you to resist comparing your life against the backdrop of other people’s lives.
-Your neighbor or co-worker may appear to have the perfect life with children, but we do not know the real path or true pain of their lives.
+Your neighbor or co-worker may appear to have the perfect life with children; but we do not know the real path or true pain of their lives.
 The path God designed for you contains a valuable purpose.
 Let go of the temptation to believe that God has forgotten you.
 Have patience and courage to wait for God to act and confirm His will on His timetable.
-As I pursued God’s plan for my life, He began to unfold it for me and I finally concluded that His plan was beautiful, unique, purposeful, and created just for me.
+As I pursued God’s plan for my life, He began to unfold it for me.
+Eventually, I finally concluded that His plan was beautiful, unique, purposeful, and created just for me.

 As I have seen in countless situations, God uses a season of infertility for His purposes.
 The main purpose can be to allow healing in one or both of the couples’ lives from a buildup of a series of traumatic or grievous events.
 Another purpose may be to help drive the couple closer to Himself and to each other.